emilsw/ew/index.md

 This happens every day....

-Think about how many sales you lose this way on a yearly basis.
-[People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e)
+Think about how many sales you lose this way on a yearly basis, [people are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e).

 You are missing a lot of opportunities and if you only keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.